signalfx/signalfx-agent/docs/smart-agent-next-steps.md

 You may also want to configure various monitors for your environment.
 See [Monitor Configuration](#https://docs.signalfx.com/en/latest/integrations/agent/monitor-config.html) for Linux and [Windows Setup](#https://docs.signalfx.com/en/latest/integrations/agent/windows.html) for Windows monitors.

-To learn more about Smart Agent, see the [15-Minute SingnalFx Smart Agent Quick Start](https://docs.signalfx.com/en/latest/getting-started/quick-start.html#quick-start).
+To learn more about Smart Agent, see the [15-Minute SingnalFx Quick Start](https://docs.signalfx.com/en/latest/getting-started/quick-start.html#quick-start).